-Jasper's R6 Mark ii Autofocus Config
+Jasper's R6 Mark II Autofocus Config

 I have my camera setup with triple back button autofocus, one button for Eye detection and subject detection (AF-ON button), one for object detection (AE Lock button) and finally a "dumb" single shot spot autofocus (AF point button).